rishisachdev/RishiSachdevIndigo/README.md

-## All the data is available in Frontend and Backend branches.
+## All the data is available in frontendIndigo and backendIndigo branches.